 Altoona's Prairie Nut Hut

 Including the stools at the small bar, the Prairie Nut Hut seats less than 40 customers.
-The floor is littered with peanut shells and the walls are decorated with Christmas lights, "I had a ball at the Prairie Nut Hut" T-shirts offered for sale, & messages like "Come in and have a seat, our mountain oysters are hard to beat."
-The walls are lined with photographs of people who have dined at the Nut Hut from all over the world.
+The floor is littered with peanut shells and the walls are decorated with T-shirts offered for sale that have messages like "I had a ball at the Prairie Nut Hut" or "Come in and have a seat, our mountain oysters are hard to beat."
+The walls used to be lined with photographs of people who had dined at the Nut Hut from all over the world.

 For those of you unfamiliar with mountain oysters (also known as Rocky Mountain oysters, prairie oysters, cafe fries and other names), they are usually calf testicles, which are removed when a young bull is neutered.
 Other times they may come from a lamb, buffalo or hog.

 As good as the mountain oysters at Altoona's Prairie Nut Hut are, the hamburgers are even better.
-The Rohr burger (with grilled onions, mushrooms and Swiss cheese) is as good a burger as I have ever had and the Chopped Sirloin Burger (a thick patty of chopped sirloin, wrapped in bacon and served on Texas Toast) is also very good.
-Both burgers are $5.99, but non-specialty burgers start at $3.59.
+The Rohr burger (with grilled onions, mushrooms and Swiss cheese) is one of my picks for Best Burgers in Kansas. and the Chopped Sirloin Burger (a thick patty of chopped sirloin, wrapped in bacon and served on Texas Toast) and Green Chili Burger (grilled green chilies and Swiss cheese) are also very good. specialty burgers are $7.99-8.49.
+Non specialty burgers start at $3.09.